by Fr. John Parker (transcribed from video) –

 The internet has become a place not simply of resources for faithful Orthodox Christians to read ancient texts or the lives of the Saints, it is in full swing a digital catechist; and while sites like OCA.org and Ancientfaith.com are repositories of significant and trustworthy catechetical material, there flourish unhindered sites such as Public Orthodoxy, Orthodoxy in Dialogue, and The Wheel which prowl around, wolves in sheep’s clothing, forming and shaping false ideas about the reality of our life in Christ.
 They are masters of promoting such agendas with passion; let the hearer understand.

 Excerpts were transcribed from a public video of Fr.
 John Parker’s presentation at the Digital Media and Orthodox Pastoral Care conference in Crete from June 2018.
 Topical headings and bolded words were added for emphasis.
 Fr.
-Parker did not ask for or endorse their publication.
+Parker did not request or endorse their publication; he offered no explanation why.

 Archpriest John E. Parker is an Orthodox priest in the Orthodox Church in America and the Dean of Saint Tikhon’s Orthodox Theological Seminary.